Massachusetts Reserve Study Requirements (2026)

 With no statutory cadence, the industry standard fills the gap.
 Most experts recommend:

-- a full reserve study with site visit every 3-5 years; and
+- a full reserve study with site visit every three to five years; and

 For HOAs, this cycle is just as relevant.
 Even though there is no Chapter 183A equivalent for HOAs, roads, clubhouses, pools, and stormwater systems still age.
 Reserve studies help HOA boards show they are fulfilling their fiduciary duty and can support long-term capital planning even without a specific statute.